LumoSQL/lumosql/CODE-OF-CONDUCT.md

 confidentiality.
 Be open to learning from and educating others as well as educating yourself.

-# Behavior That Will Not Be Tolerated
+# Behaviour That Will Not Be Tolerated

-The following behaviours are unacceptable, as should have been totally obvious
+The following behaviours are unacceptable, as should be obvious in any case:
-already:

 ## Violence and Threats of Violence Are Not Acceptable